mel-oezkan/MLinPractice/DOCUMENTATION.md

 ## Dataset

-For our training and testing we will use the publicly availible dataset from (author)
+For our training and testing we will use the publicly availible dataset from (author).
+The data consist of n Tweets, all of whom are about the topic of data sience.
+Each data-point consist of the tweet content itsels and all the metainformation of that tweet such as, `images, retweets, likes, mentions, comments, place, language, etc.`.

+The tweets will be labeld according to their virality.
+Virality in this case will be assigned by counting the likes, retweets, comments and weighing them accordingly.
+Tweets exceeding a predefined thershold of the weighted variables will be classified as viral and the ones below this threshold will be labeld non-viral.

 ## Evalaution